 "We haven't seen attempts or power moves from Hamilton or Toronto on establishments or persons here.
 And we haven't received any information on the street to that effect either.
 It's a myth.
 I've always heard these things about New York and Toronto controlling Montreal but nothing could be further from the truth."

 Antonio Nicaso agrees.
-He has authored 27 books about organized crimes and acted as a consultant for the government on these.
+He has authored 27 books about organized crimes and acted as a consultant for the government on these matters.
 In his most recent book Business or Blood he writes extensively about the final years of Rizzuto's life and the implications of a post-Vito world.

 "I don't see anyone with the same vision as Vito Rizzuto.
 His mafia was the real one, not a cheap imitation," Nicaso told VICE.
 "Rather than fighting over turf, they are now trying to create a balance of power where different organizations will work together.
 So it's a group of people rather than one person like Rizzuto who was a master mediator capable of striking alliances and reaping huge profits through criminal enterprises."